jj1bdx/xorshiftplus/README.md

 ## README

-This archive contains the files related to my paper "An experimental exploration of Marsaglia's xorshift generators, scrambled".
+This archive contains the files related to my papers "An experimental exploration of Marsaglia's xorshift generators, scrambled" and "Further scramblings of Marsaglia's xorshift generators".
 The data generated during the experiments is available as a separate download at <http://xorshift.di.unimi.it/xorshift-data.tar.bz2>.

-* The files triple64, triple1024 and triple4096 contains the triple
+- The files triple64, triple1024 and triple4096 contains the triple
   giving a full period a state spaces of 64, 1024 and 4096 bits.

-* The directory `data` contains scripts eval-01.rb and eval-db.rb, which analyze the results of TestU01/Dieharder and print a succint report of the test results.
+- The directory `data` contains scripts eval-01.rb and eval-db.rb, which analyze the results of TestU01/Dieharder and print a succint report of the test results.
 For example,

         ./eval-01.rb test-xorshift64-small >xorshift64-small

   will produce data for SmallCrush on the xorshift64 generators.

   The script conj.sh can be used with xorshift data to get combined results for xorshift conjugate generators:

         ./conj.sh <xorshift64-small

   The script ./sum.sh can instead be used to add values from standard and reverse generators.
 For instance,

         ./eval-01.rb test-xorshift64star32-medium >xorshift64star32-medium
         ./eval-01.rb test-xorshift64star32-medium-rev >xorshift64star32-medium-rev
         ./sum.sh xorshift64star32-medium xorshift64star32-medium-rev >xorshift64star32-medium-comb

-* The directory `scripts` contains the scripts used to generate the results in `data`.
+- The directory `scripts` contains the scripts used to generate the results in `data`.
 This includes bash scripts used to run the tests and Ruby scripts used to generate the seeds.
 Each script is associated with the directory in `data` with the same name prefixed with `test-`.
 Note that some of the